nwalshgit/WestboroughGeneralLaws/General Bylaws.md

 other purposes at any retail store or grocery store within the Town of Westborough.

 * (B) If a grocery or retail store provides or sells checkout bags to customers, the bags must be one of the following (1) recyclable paper bags, or (2) reusable checkout bags.
-The grocery or retail store may charge for said bags.

 * (C) Thin-film plastic bags used to contain dry cleaning, newspapers, produce, meat, bulk foods, wet items and other similar merchandise, typically without handles, are still permissible.

+* (D) All checkout bags offered at retail and grocery stores must have a charge of at least ten cents.
+No checkout bags, whether reusable or paper, are allowed to be given out for free.

 ### SECTION 4 EFFECTIVE DATE
 This bylaw shall take effect six (6) months following Town Meeting approval of the bylaw.
 Upon